zextras/carbonio-login-ui/docs/docs/developers-guide.md

 ```

 In order to function this application does some HTTP requests to a Zextras server.
-You can configure the URI of the server in `webpack.config.js` uncommenting lines:
+You can configure the URI of the server in `webpack.config.ts` uncommenting lines:
 ```js
     // devServer: {
 	// 	proxy: {